thynnine/pysic/_sources/coulombsummation class.txt

 where the sum is over pairs of charges :math:`q_i, q_j` (charges of the entire system, not just the simulation cell) and the distance between the charges is :math:`r_{ij} = |\mathbf{r}_j - \mathbf{r}_i|`, does not work in general because the sum :eq:`direct_sum` converges very slowly (it actually converges only conditionally).
 Therefore truncating the sum may lead to severe errors.
 More advanced techniques must be used in order to accurately evaluate such sums.

 This class represents the algorithms used for evaluating the :math:`1/r` sums.
 It wraps the summation parameters and activates the summation of Coulomb interactions.
-If an instance of :class:`~pysic.CoulombSummation` is given to the :class:`~pysic.calculator.Pysic` calculator, Coulomb interactions between all charged atoms are automatically included in the calculations, regardless of possible :class:`~pysic.Potential` potentials the calculator may also contain.
+If an instance of :class:`~pysic.interactions.coulomb.CoulombSummation` is given to the :class:`~pysic.calculator.Pysic` calculator, Coulomb interactions between all charged atoms are automatically included in the calculations, regardless of possible :class:`~pysic.interactions.local.Potential` potentials the calculator may also contain.
 Otherwise the charges do not directly interact.
 This is due to two reasons: First, the direct Coulomb interaction is usually always required and it is convenient that it is easily enabled.
-Second, the specific potentials described by :class:`~pysic.Potential` are evaluated by direct summation and so the Coulomb summation is separate also on algorithm level in the core.
+Second, the specific potentials described by :class:`~pysic.interactions.local.Potential` are evaluated by direct summation and so the Coulomb summation is separate also on algorithm level in the core.

 .. file:list of summation modes